Bed Bug Steamers

 Check Ventilation

-Once you have eradicated the bed bugs from your home or location, it is important, actually crucial, to take steps to make sure that the problem does not crop up again, which would entail yet another nightmare of having to remove the threat from your home.
+Once you have eradicated the infestation from your home or business, it is important, actually crucial, to take steps to make sure that the problem does not crop up again, which would entail yet another nightmare of having to remove the threat from your home.

-The most important thing to realize is that when you take steps to eradicate bed bugs from your environment, they should all be killed without any of them remaining alive or any eggs being left that can hatch.
+The most important thing to realize is that when you take steps to eradicate them from your environment, they should all be killed without any of them remaining alive or any eggs being left that can hatch.

-If there is even one area in your home that still has bed bugs, they will come back with a vengeance.
-Make sure that you do everything you can and leave no stone unturned, as it were, when you are getting rid of bed bugs.
+If there is even one area in your home that still has these bugs, they will come back with a vengeance.
+Make sure that you do everything you can and leave no stone unturned, as it were, when getting rid of the bugs.

 The Use of Bug-Proof Encasements

-Some people purchase special bedding and encasements for their mattresses that are bed bug-proof.
+Some people purchase special bedding and encasements for their mattresses that are bug proof.
 These encasements effectively seal up the bed mattress so that the bugs cannot get in and establish residence.
-While this will not prevent a bed bug infestation in your home, it will keep them away from your bedding.
-Most companies guarantee that their bedding is bed bug-proof.
+While this will not prevent an infestation in your home, it will keep them away from your bedding.

-In order to be able to prevent bed big infestation and get rid of them, you must know what they look like.
-Bed bugs are usually a reddish brown color, and their bodies are flat and oval-shaped.
+In order to be able to prevent an infestation and get rid of them, you must know what they look like.
+Adults are usually a reddish brown color, and their bodies are flat and oval-shaped.
 They are generally about a quarter of an inch long.
+Some people say they resemble an apple seed.

 During different stages of their life cycle, they can be different colors.
 Right after they molt, they are a whitish color, and they can also be tan or brown or orange in color as well.

-Despite their name, bed bugs can hide just about anywhere in your home, not just in your bedding or mattress, although that is one of their favorite places to live and reproduce.
+Despite their name, these bugs can hide just about anywhere in your home, not just in your bedding or mattress, although that is one of their favorite places to live and reproduce.

 Know How They Get In